edanya-uma/DebrisFlow-HySEA/README.md

 HySEA (Hyperbolic Systems and Efficient Algorithms) is a high-performance package developed by the EDANYA group at the University of Málaga, Spain, for the simulation of geophysical flows.

-DebrisFlow-HySEA is a module of HySEA to simulate tsunamis propagation including dispersive effects.
+DebrisFlow-HySEA is a module of HySEA to simulate debris flows.

 ## Important notice